 - Mineral exploration in northern Wisconsin: In 2018, we completed a project to scan and put online papers donated to us from the E.K.
 Lehmann and Associates exploration company.
 The documents detail exploration drilling in northern Wisconsin and provide information about core in our repository from 288 individual drill holes.

-My completed and current projects are also summarized in this story map:
+My completed and current projects are also summarized in this interactive map: